chunky-dev/docs/ChunkyDocs/docs/rendering/index.md

 ## Path Tracing

 [Path Tracing](https://en.wikipedia.org/wiki/Path_tracing) is a rendering algorithm under the umbrella of [ray tracing](http://en.wikipedia.org/wiki/Ray_tracing_(graphics)) in which rays are cast from a virtual camera and traced through a simulated scene.
 Ray tracing is most similar to how the world around you works.
 Photons are emitted from light sources and bounce around before they hit your eyes.
-However this is extremely computationally intensive and most real-time computer graphics have long used a technique call rasterization.
+However, this is extremely computationally intensive and most real-time computer graphics have long used a technique call rasterization.
 Please read the following NVIDIA blog post if you want more information on the [differences between Ray Tracing and Rasterization](https://blogs.nvidia.com/blog/2018/03/19/whats-difference-between-ray-tracing-rasterization/).

 Path tracing uses random sampling to incrementally compute a final image.
 The random sampling process makes it possible to render some complex phenomena which are not handled in regular ray tracing, but it generally takes longer time to produce a high quality path traced image.
 The random sampling in path tracing causes noise to appear in the rendered image.
 The noise is removed by letting the algorithm generate more samples, i.e. color values resulting from a single ray.
 A more in-depth explanation of the path tracing algorithm is given below or watch the following video on [Disney's Practical Guide to Path Tracing](https://youtu.be/frLwRLS_ZR0).